 “It’s like a couple of steps away from where you would think you’re absolutely in this world.”

 This is one of the reactions to virtual reality technology, as described by one of the participants of Fine Brothers Entertainment’s “Elders React to Oculus Rift” video.

-In the video, the participants were allowed to experience virtual reality situations, from mere mundane house tours to roller coaster rides, and down to a scene with “Chucky,” the possessed doll from the ’90s, sitting with them in the room.
+In the same video, the participants were allowed to experience virtual reality situations, from mere mundane house tours to roller coaster rides, and down to a scene with “Chucky,” the possessed doll from the ’90s, sitting with them in the room.
 And as another “Elder” said, the technology has the potential for being the next “Twitter,” a platform that grips and causes a form of addiction and obsession for people the world over.

 Virtual Reality, via Oculus Rift, Samsung Gear VR, Google Cardboard, and other similar technologies, is fast coming into the mainstream space.
 So much so, that this week’s major tech and mental health concern were the psychological effects of Virtual Reality.

 In news that broke out into Google’s trending feeds, German philosophy researchers Dr. Michael Madary and Dr. Thomas Metzinger from the Johannes Gutenberg University Mainz were quoted as being concerned about regulating the emerging medium.